nogermsau/nogerms.github.io/_commercial/fogging-and-misting.md

   <div class="row">
       <div class="col-md-12">
             <div class="service-details">
-              <p>Treatment performs best on recently cleaned surfaces and will provide ongoing protection against bacteria, viruses, mould and mildew for 30 days.
+              <p>Treatment performs best on recently cleaned surfaces and will provide ongoing protection against bacteria, viruses, mould and mildew for up to 30 days.
 Following treatment, surfaces can be wiped down with warm soapy water to remove any debris without affecting the efficacy of the hygiene treatment.
 Following the fogging, the technician will answer any questions and provide advice on how to maintain a germ free environment.</p>
             </div>
             <div class="text-center">
               <p><a href="/contact" class="btn">Book a Quote Now</a></p>